 Cyber threat hunting is focused on finding threats that have already bypassed security controls and are actively exploiting the network.

-Is Cyber Threat Hunting a Realistic Practice with Internet of Things (IoT)?
+Is Cyber Threat Hunting a Realistic Practice with the Internet of Things (IoT)?

 The short answer is yes, cyber threat hunting is a real practice with the IoT.
 However, it’s important to note that the IoT poses a unique and formidable set of challenges when it comes to identifying potential threats.